Optimization of Tree Ensembles: Case study 1: drug design

 \section{Case study 1: drug design}

 In this section, we describe our case study in drug design.
 Section~\ref{subsec:drugdesign_background} provides the background on the problem and the data.
-Section~\ref{subsec:drugdesign_optimization} reports the unconstrained optimization results of the unconstrained optimization problem, while Section~\ref{subsec:drugdesign_proximity} shows the results of our optimization model when the similarity to existing compounds is constrained.
+Section~\ref{subsec:drugdesign_optimization} shows results on the unconstrained optimization problem, while Section~\ref{subsec:drugdesign_proximity} shows results for when the similarity to existing compounds is constrained to be small.